Combustible Dust Testing & Dust Explosion Analysis

 Discover our range of combustible dust testing solutions

-This test is conducted to assess whether dust or powder will form a flammable atmosphere or support flame propagation when dispersed as a dust cloud in the open air.
+This test is conducted to assess whether dust will form a flammable atmosphere or support flame propagation when dispersed as a dust cloud in the open air.
 It’s a purely qualitative test that categorises dust or powder into one of two groups:

 Combustible (Group A) – Flammable or explosive